Eastern forest–boreal transition: Upper slope hardwood–conifer mixed forests

 Upper slope hardwood–conifer mixed forests are an area of transition between the northern hardwood and the mountain conifer forests.
 They are similar to hardwood–conifer forests, but with no red maple.
 Red spruce and eastern hemlock, together with sugar maple, yellow birch, and American beech are the dominant species, with scattered white pine.

 Mountain conifer forests

 Red spruce and balsam fir are common at lower elevations of the mountain conifer forests.
 Hardwoods that grow among the conifers include paper birch, yellow birch, and American mountain-ash (Sorbus americana).
 With increasing elevation, balsam fir becomes more abundant.
 Near treeline, black spruce joins balsam fir in the krummholz.
 Herbaceous plants include wood sorrel, bunchberry, yellow clintonia, and spinulose woodfern (Dryopteris carthusiana).
 Mosses and lichens cover exposed rocks.

 Alpine

 Rocks are exposed and covered with lichens and mosses.
 Low-lying plants more common in the tundra to the north grow here.
-They include gold-colored deer’s hair (Trichophorum cespitosum), alpine bilberry (Vaccinium uliginosum), lapland rosebay (Rhododendron lapponicum), bearberry willow (Salix uva-ursi), mountain sandwort (Minuartia groenlandica), and alpine holygrass (Hierochloe alpina).
+They include gold-colored deer's hair (Trichophorum cespitosum), alpine bilberry (Vaccinium uliginosum), lapland rosebay (Rhododendron lapponicum), bearberry willow (Salix uva-ursi), mountain sandwort (Minuartia groenlandica), and alpine holy grass (Hierochloe alpina).
 In the Adirondacks, these communities are limited to 85 acre on 11 peaks.